What are Restorative Approaches?

 “A voluntary approach focusing on the harm done rather than the rule broken that involves all parties in an incident, giving them an equal voice, the opportunity to take responsibility for their actions, make amends and reduce offending.”

-Restorative approaches adopted by the Centre include:
+Restorative approaches adopted by The Pendlebury Centre include:

 - Use of ‘restorative conversations’, led by trained staff, to de-escalate conflict between members of the school community.